Female suicide bomber: Characteristics of female suicide bombers

 There is much variation among female suicide bombers.
 A number of studies have attempted to compare suicide attackers across different suicide groups.
 It was found that groups that used women the least were Islamist fundamentalist groups.
-When dealing with age, female suicide bombers followed the same age trend as males, typically falling within the early to mid 20s.
+When dealing with age, female suicide bombers followed the same age trend as men, typically falling within the early to mid 20s.
 They also tend to have more secular ties than presumed.
 Some are married while others are widows.
 Socioeconomic status also varies among female attackers.

 Women's involvement is mediated differently than men's; they are more likely to be involved through personal contacts or family members, while men's process of involvement is more likely to stem from movement affiliation and disenchantment with nonviolent forms of political activism.
 Differences in men and women's need for revenge (and subsequent use of suicide attacks) has been studied, with inconsistent findings reported.
 Some argue men are more vengeful than women, while others find no such claims.